 Last, but not least, understand the risks involved if you choose to update your hardware in batches.
 It can be tempting to take this route if you are working with a tight budget.
 But, this strategy can create uneven wear on devices and may end up costing you more money sooner than you anticipate.
 For example, if you decide to refresh just half of your mobile computers at once, employees will naturally prefer the faster, newer devices.
 If all of your mobile computers are in constant rotation, then productivity will be uneven between employees using the older, slower devices, and those using the new ones.
 If employees check out devices as needed, you can be sure that the newer devices will be used most often, causing them to wear faster than anticipated.

 Whether you’re in the early stages of planning your next hardware refresh, or you need to refresh ASAP, we can help.
-Visit our website to learn more about our hardware offerings and find the devices that are right for your company.
+Contact us to learn how we’re helping companies like yours effectively select, deploy, manage, support, and refresh large, widely distributed populations of enterprise and consumer devices.